xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 and

 > WARNING in entrypoint size limit: The following entrypoint(s) combined asset size exceeds the recommended limit (244 KiB).
 This can impact web performance.
-Entrypoints:

-[Google Web Fundamentals](https://developers.google.com/web/fundamentals/performance/webpack/decrease-frontend-size) for decreasing frontend size provides a few strategies for decreasing the size and build time of your production app bundles, including using url-loader, utilizing css-loader with the minimize option, making sure you use the --production flag when building your production bundles, and a few optimizations your can include in your webpack configuration file.
+[This Google Web Fundamentals](https://developers.google.com/web/fundamentals/performance/webpack/decrease-frontend-size) post discusses a few strategies for decreasing the size and build time of your production app bundles, including using url-loader, utilizing css-loader with the minimize option, making sure you use the `--production` flag when building your production bundles, and a few optimizations your can include in your Webpack configuration file.
 These optimizations provide marginal improvements.
-But through my other research, it became apparent that the splitChunks plugin is a necessary optimization, especially if you use a lot of big node modules like react and your app is set up with code splitting.
+But through my other research, it became apparent that the **splitChunks** plugin is a necessary optimization, especially if you use a lot of big node modules like react and your app is set up with code splitting.

-According to the [Webpack docs](https://webpack.js.org/guides/code-splitting/), Code splitting has a pitfall in which common vendor code used in all your bundles are duplicated in your bundles.
+According to the [Webpack docs](https://webpack.js.org/guides/code-splitting/), code splitting has a pitfall in which common vendor code used in all your bundles are duplicated in your bundles.
 This makes all your bundles big and increases overall build time.
-We can remove the duplicated modules with the [splitChunksPlugin](https://itnext.io/react-router-and-webpack-v4-code-splitting-using-splitchunksplugin-f0a48f110312).
-To use this optimization, add the following to your webpack.config.js:
+We can remove the duplicated modules with [splitChunksPlugin](https://itnext.io/react-router-and-webpack-v4-code-splitting-using-splitchunksplugin-f0a48f110312).
+To use this optimization, add the following to your `webpack.config.js`:

 ```javascript
 // webpack.config.js